ocaml-flambda/flambda-backend/ocaml/jane/doc/extensions/unboxed-types/index.md

 Assert_mixed_block_layout_v1;
 ```

-Write the above in statement context&mdash;it should be OK to do so at the top-level of a file or within a function.
+Write the above in statement context, i.e. either at the top-level of a file or
+within a function.

 Here's a full example.
 Say you're writing C bindings against this OCaml type: